xinyu-dev/NeMo-Skills/docs/pipelines/run-cmd.md

     cd /nemo_run/code/ && python inference.py
 ```

-This will launch the LLM inference server, the
+This will launch the LLM inference server, the sandbox server and then run the inference code.